IOS: Interface

 On iPhones with Touch ID, screenshots can be created with the simultaneous press of the home and power buttons.
 In comparison to Android, which requires the buttons to be held down, a short press does suffice on iOS.
 On iPhone with Face ID, screenshots are captured using the volume-up and power buttons instead.

 The camera application used a skeuomorphic closing camera shutter animation prior to iOS 7.
 Since then, it uses a simple short blackout effect.
 Notable additions over time include HDR photography and the option to save both normal and high dynamic range photographs simultaneously where the former prevents ghosting effects from moving objects (since iPhone 5 on iOS 6), automatic HDR adjustment (since iOS 7.1), "live photo" with short video bundled to each photo if enabled (iPhone 6s, iOS 9), and a digital zoom shortcut (iPhone 7 Plus, iOS 10).
 Some camera settings such as video resolution and frame rate are not adjustable through the camera interface itself, but are outsourced to the system settings.

 A new feature in iOS 13 called "context menus" shows related actions when you touch and hold an item.
 When the context menu is displayed, the background is blurred.

 To choose from a few options, a selection control is used.
 Selectors can appear anchored at the bottom or in line with the content (called date selectors).
 Date selectors take on the appearance of any other selection control, but with a column for day, month, and optionally year.

 Alerts appear in the center of the screen, but there are also alerts that scroll up from the bottom of the screen (called "action panels").
 Destructive actions (such as eliminating any element) are colored red.

 The official font of iOS is San Francisco.
 It is designed for small text readability, and is used throughout the operating system, including third-party apps.

-The icons are 180x180px in size for iPhones with a larger screen, usually models over 6 inches, including iPhone 11 Pro and iPhone 8 Plus, while they are 120x120px on iPhones with smaller displays.
+The icons are 180 × 180 px in size for iPhones with a larger screen, usually models over 6 inches, including iPhone 11 Pro and iPhone 8 Plus, while they are 120 × 120 px on iPhones with smaller displays.